jzvolensky/homelab/README.md

 # homelab

+> [!WARNING]
+> This is heavily customized to my needs and interest.
+If you want to reuse some of this, expect to adapt it to your own environment and preferences.

 Infrastructure-as-code for a **single-node Talos Linux Kubernetes** cluster on Proxmox, deployed remotely from a workstation, with GitOps (Argo CD) on top.